 The seminar "Global Change Policy, Contracts and Administrative Strategies" provides an introduction to international political processes in the Convention on Biological Diversity (CBD) and the Intergovernmental Platform on Biodiversity & Ecosystem Services (IPBES).

-Teaching Style S Economics of Global Environmental Change (2 SWS, 2 CP) S Global Change Policy, Contracts and Administrative Strategies (CBD and IPBES) (2 SWS, 3 CP) Prerequisites No special prerequiites Performance Assessment Seminar presentation (graded), seminar contribution (ungraded) Workload Active participation in 2 courses: 60 hours Preparation and follow-up: 30 hours Assessment component determined by instructor: 60 hours Total: 150 hours Credit Points 5 CP Scope of Time One semester Semester Offered Summer Semester" Target Group Global Change Ecology Reference to Other Modules C3 Global Economy C5 Socio-economic and Political Dimensions of Global Change M14 International Environmental Law C5 Socio-Economic and Political Dimensions of Global Change Responsible for the Module Social and Population Geography, UBT Structural Content Social and Population Geography, UBT Learning Objectives The Anthropocene refers to a new geo-chronological era on Earth in which human beings became the most important factor in biological, geological, and atmospheric processes.
-The module aims to address foundations and concepts to understand possible causes of global change and adaptation in various social contexts.
+Teaching Style S Economics of Global Environmental Change (2 SWS, 2 CP) S Global Change Policy, Contracts and Administrative Strategies (CBD and IPBES) (2 SWS, 3 CP) Prerequisites No special prerequisites Performance Assessment Seminar presentation (graded), seminar contribution (ungraded) Workload Active participation in 2 courses: 60 hours Preparation and follow-up: 30 hours Assessment component determined by instructor: 60 hours Total: 150 hours Credit Points 5 CP Scope of Time One semester Semester Offered Summer semester Target Group Global Change Ecology Reference to Other Modules C3 Global Economy C5 Socio-economic and Political Dimensions of Global Change M14 International Environmental Law C5 Socio-Economic and Political Dimensions of Global Change Responsible for the Module Social and Population Geography, UBT Structural Content Social and Population Geography, UBT Learning Objectives The Anthropocene refers to a new geo-chronological era on Earth in which humansmade the most significant impacts on geology, biological processes and ecosystems, not least anthropogenic climate change.
+The module aims to address foundations and concepts to understand possible causes and impacts of global change, as well as the quality of adaptation measures in various social contexts.
 Global and environmental change demands a variety of transformation, avoidance, and adaptive strategies that are at the centre of debates in the social sciences; in this connection, system-immanent reflections on neo-liberal economies that can be considered the drivers of global environmental change is also encouraged.
 The students are exposed to a cross-section of politico-economic and politico-ecological approaches based on relevant studies on global environmental change from the social sciences; they also learn social approaches and approaches from social theory to examine social transition and adaptation.